 The Med Dr Axel Hirsch Prize

-This prize is awarded annually by the Committee of Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
-The actual choice of prize winner takes place by way of nomination.
+This prize is awarded annually by the Committee for Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
+Those awarded are chosen through a nomination procedure.